Skip to main content

 You or your representative will have a chance to explain why it’s not reasonable to evict you.

-• any letters or emails you sent your landlord about repaying the arrears
+• any letters, emails or texts you sent your landlord about the arrears

 • bank statements or receipts to show repayments you’ve made